sathya119/sathya119.github.io/content/notes/Sarali Varisais.md

 There are 14 of these exercises.
+They help with stablising the swara pitches and singing on shruti.

 >You might want to check [[What is a Raga]], [[What is a Tala]] and [[What is a Swara]], specifically [[What does 1 and 2 mean]] to be able to read the following music well.